José Castillo (pitcher)

-José Gregorio Castillo Tovar (born January 10, 1996) is a Venezuelan professional baseball pitcher for the San Diego Padres of Major League Baseball (MLB).
+José Gregorio Castillo Tovar (born January 10, 1996) is a Venezuelan professional baseball pitcher for the New York Mets of Major League Baseball (MLB).
+He has previously played in MLB for the San Diego Padres, Arizona Diamondbacks, Seattle Mariners, and Baltimore Orioles.
+He made his MLB debut in 2018.

 Career

 Tampa Bay Rays

-Castillo signed with the Tampa Bay Rays as a non-drafted free agent on July 7, 2012.
-He spent under two seasons playing for Tampa Bay's minor league affiliates.
+Castillo signed with the Tampa Bay Rays as an international free agent on July 6, 2012.
+He made his professional debut with the rookie-level Gulf Coast League Rays in 2013, posting a 2-2 record and 5.87 ERA in 12 games.
+Castillo returned to the GCL Rays in 2014, recording a 3.86 ERA with four strikeouts across 4 2/3 innings pitched.

 San Diego Padres

 The Rays traded Castillo, Wil Myers, Ryan Hanigan and Gerardo Reyes to the San Diego Padres in exchange for René Rivera, Burch Smith and Jake Bauers on December 19, 2014.

 Castillo was selected as a member of the Venezuela national baseball team at the 2017 World Baseball Classic.

 After the 2017 season, the Padres added Castillo to their 40-man roster to protect him from the Rule 5 draft.
-Castillo was called up and made his major league debut on June 2, 2018, and pitched a 1-2-3 inning with 3 strikeouts that night, including strikeouts of Cincinnati Reds all-star sluggers Joey Votto and Eugenio Suarez.
+Castillo was called up and made his major league debut on June 2, 2018, and pitched a 1-2-3 inning with 3 strikeouts that night, including strikeouts of Cincinnati Reds all-star sluggers Joey Votto and Eugenio Suárez.
 He ended the season 3–3 with an ERA of 3.29 in 37 games.
 In 38 1/3 innings, he struck out 52 batters.